Best 80% Lower Receivers for Aspiring Gunsmiths and Shooters

 (7)

 An 80% lower is an unfinished firearm.
 At the time of this writing, these kits are completely legal and can be shipped to most people without the need for an FFL.
-Even the best 80 lower frames are incomplete and cannot function as a firearm until the end-user applies some power tool magic.
+Even the best 80 lower frames are incomplete and cannot function as a complete firearm until the end-user applies some power tool magic.

-80% Lowers We Will Look At
+The Best 80% Lower Receivers We Will Look At

 Best 80% Lower Receivers By Category